readium/architecture/proposals/000-content-protection.md

 Content Protections can be grouped in two categories:

-* *Format-Specific Protections*, which are natively supported in the parsers, e.g. PDF permissions and ZIP passwords.
+* *Format-Specific Protections*, which are natively supported in the Streamer, e.g. PDF permissions and ZIP passwords.
 * *Third-Party Protections*, which are managed by reading apps and registered to the Streamer, e.g. DRM and access restrictions.

 Readium supports only a single enabled Content Protection per publication, because cumulating rights consumption or decryption from different sources can't be done blindly.
 Third-party protections provided to the Streamer take precedence (in order) over any format-specific protection.

 #### Format-Specific Protections

 There's currently only two format-specific protections recognized by Readium: PDF and ZIP.

 When a password protection is used, the `credentials` parameter provided to the Streamer is used to unlock the protected file.
+In case of incorrect credentials:

+* If `askCredentials` is `true`, then the `onAskCredentials()` callback provided to the Streamer is used to request the password.
+* Otherwise, an `IncorrectCredentials` error is returned because format-specific protections don't support reading partial metadata.

 ##### ZIP Protection

 There are many encryption methods supported in ZIP, some proprietary.
 Readium can't reasonably handle all of it, and the supported protections will depend on the underlying ZIP library used.
 Traditional PKWARE encryption, even though not really secure, is widely used to add password protection to a ZIP, and should therefore be supported if possible.

-A ZIP parser should use the `credentials` parameter passed to the Streamer.
-If the password is incorrect, an `IncorrectCredentials` error is returned, instead of an unlocked `Publication`.
-The rationale is that a locked ZIP can't be used to read the publication metadata to construct a locked `Publication`.

-Reading apps are welcome to prompt the user for the password upon receiving `IncorrectCredentials`, and try again.

 ##### PDF Protection

 PDF supports encryption protected by password and user permissions.

-In the Streamer, PDF password works the same way as a ZIP password, using the `credentials` parameter.

-If a PDF contains user permissions, then the Streamer will create a `ContentProtectionService` instance to manage its rights, such as "copy".
+If a PDF contains user permissions, such as "copy", then the Streamer will expose them through a `UserRights` instance attached to the `ContentProtectionService`.
 Only a subset of PDF permissions are supported: the ones used in Readium.
 For example, the "changes allowed" permission doesn't make sense since we can't edit a PDF in Readium.

 Note that Readium supports only publication-level protections.
 If a ZIP package contains a password-protected PDF file, then the PDF won't be readable in Readium.
-However, this could be implemented as a reading app extension, by injecting a custom `Fetcher` prompting the user for resource-specific passwords when accessed.

 #### Third-Party Protections

 Third-party protections can be widely different, therefore the Readium toolkit avoids making assumptions about the way they work.
 This means that only the core features used in Readium – publication locking, resources transformation and rights consumption – need to be implemented with protection-agnostic interfaces.
 Any peripheral features, such as managing loans or presenting license information, are out of scope for Readium.
-They should be handled by reading apps themselves, using whatever API a Content Protection library is providing.
+They should be handled by reading apps themselves, using the APIs provided by the Content Protection library.

 A third-party protection library (or bridge) should implement the `ContentProtection` interface, which will be registered to the Streamer and used when parsing a publication.